Scripts & Tools

 Mobile Route KML from AnaBat Swift GPX (Python Script)

 This script will take GPX file(s) from AnaBat Swift data, extract the LineString feature, and export it as a KML file, which can be uploaded to the NABat partner portal for mobile transect routes.
-It will work with data with single and multiple GPX files.
-Extraneous data could be contained in some GPX files if the detector was tested and the card was not cleared before the survey.
+It will work with data with single and multiple GPX files from a single transect.
+The script can run a spatial analysis to check which cells the route intersects, and can generate a map image of the route, if you desire.
+Extraneous data could be contained in some GPX files if the detector was tested and the card was not cleared before the survey, so the output should be reviewed before uploading.
 Follow the Download link and check the README.txt file for more information and instructions on running the script.

 File List Generator (Python Script)